coder/guts/README.md

 These types are placed into a simple AST that directly maps to the typescript AST.

-Using [goja](https://github.com/dop251/goja), these types are then converted to typescript using the typescript compiler API.
+Using [goja](https://github.com/dop251/goja), these types are then serialized to typescript using the typescript compiler API.

 # Generator Opinions